kriskowal/q/examples/async-generators/README.md

 Q has an ``async`` function.
-This can be used to decorate a generator function such that ``yield`` is effectively equivalent to ``await`` or ``defer`` syntax as supported by languages like Go and, reportedly, C#3.
+This can be used to decorate a generator function such that ``yield`` is effectively equivalent to ``await`` or ``defer`` syntax as supported by languages like Go and C# 5.

 Generator functions are presently on the standards track for ES6.
 As of May 2013, they are only fully supported by bleeding edge V8, which